Should You Buy An Intel X540-T2 10-Gigabit Ethernet Card?

 Alternatives to the Intel X540

 There’s no shortage of used Mellanox 10-gigabit Ethernet cards on Amazon between $25 and $50, but they all have SFP+ ports.
 You will need to add a $20 transceiver to plug in your Cat 6 cables.
-You could write an entire blog post about retired enterprise 10-gigabit network equipment, but that is a bit out of scope this time.
-I am trying to make use the existing cables in my house this time instead of running short 40-gigabit connections between nearby computers.
+I could write an entire blog post about retired enterprise 10-gigabit network equipment, but that is a bit out of scope this time.
+I am trying to make use of the existing cables in my house this time instead of running short 40-gigabit connections between nearby computers.

 Old Mellanox cards are probably the best option if you need 10-gigabit Ethernet and don’t want to use the inexpensive Intel X540 cards from Aliexpress.